We already covered the first great "weaning" I had to do with benzos (Xanax, Ativan, Valium) at our CBD for benzo withdrawal article.

 SSRI's are different in that it's more a function of serotonin balancing but the opioid study is a powerful example.

-Here's the interesting point.
+Here's an interesting point.

-SSRI's eventually normalize.
+SSRI's eventually build tolerance.

 This is a technical term for the brain's reaction to boosting serotonin by making less serotonin itself to offset the outside influence.